 Funds are made available through the Economic Development and Public Facilities program components.
 The Economic Development program component assists units of local government in funding eligible infrastructure improvements to support a specific business or industry that wishes to expand or start up operations in the applicant’s area.
 Public improvements such as providing water, sewer, or an access road are eligible.

-Through the Public Facilities component, grants are available on a competitive basis for a variety of community development activities.
+Through the Public Facilities component, grants are available on a competitive basis for a variety of community development activities mr one day.
 The kinds of activities that are eligible for consideration through the Public Facilities program include: water and sewer construction or improvements, street construction or improvements, flood and drainage improvements, and renovation of public buildings.

 Revolving Loan Program